How to get free groceries, save thousands and not have to coupon or shop at a billion stores

 A while ago I shared this massive post with free and super cheap groceries.
-Lately, the best things for me have been Flybuys (not only for the points but also free food offers), Woolworths Bunch, The Black Box and HelloFresh (get $50 off your first box).
-We give away free boxes of HelloFresh in The Thrifty Issue Facebook group which you can join here.
+Lately, the best things for me have been Flybuys (not only for the points but also free food offers), Woolworths Bunch, The Black Box and HelloFresh (get $35 off your first box).
+Marley Spoon offers $35 off too and Dinnerly has $15 off your first two boxes.

 You can forage for food using this map to see what is available in your area or barter with others.
 Our neighbours and I give each other food and things all the time.
 Recently I got a jar of olives, some Macedonian cakes, pickled chillies and a bunch of roses from our elderly neighbours.
 We’d given them a few kilos of various cheeses and some pancakes.